Skip to Main Content

 Journals

-Journals are in high demand and do not circulate.
+Journals do not circulate.
 Holds may not be placed on journals.
-Photocopiers are located throughout the Library for photocopying appropriately.
+Scanners are available for scanning and saving information from non-circulating resources.

 Policy on Confidentiality of Library Patron Files

-• Maintenance of information on the location and availability of library materials
+• Maintenance of information on the location/availability of library materials

 • Compilation of general usage statistics in respect to both collections and services